tkrajacic/SampleCodeStalker/README.md

 I had (and possibly still have) many ideas about which features to add but work caught up with me and I have hardly the time to implement most of them.

+Sadly it is not coded all too well because I didn't have time to refactor and generalize most of the implementation but it works for now and I thought it might be helpful for some with WWDC around the corner.

 This project uses some code from the most excellent [Core Data book by Florian Kugler and Daniel Eggert](https://www.objc.io/books/core-data/).
 If you are working with Core Data anywhere, get it!

 ## Features